nemofq/pushbullet-go/README.md

 - Notifications for received pushes with buttons to open links and dismiss
 - Auto-open received link in a new tab (default off, enable in options page)
 - Stores 100 latest pushes locally (full history available on Pushbullet website)
-- (New) Filter to only show and notify pushes sent to browsers
+- (New) Filter to show and notify pushes by target device
 - (New) Control notifications from browser-sourced pushes (useful for multi-browser use case)
 - (New) Notification Mirroring (requires Pushbullet Android app installed and enabled in both Android app and Push Go settings)
 - (New) Dark Mode (follows system by default, or choose manually)